Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 17 October 1917 "1Com" (1st Company?)
 Depot, Boulogne (was this Outreau?)

-21 October 1917 Le Havre, arrives 3rd division rest camp A.S.C.B.
+21 October 1917 Le Havre, he arrives 3rd division rest camp A.S.C.B.
 Depot

-4 November 1917 back to unit
+4 November 1917 he was sent back to the field

-10 November 1917 rejoined
+10 November 1917 he rejoined 22 Company

-13 January 1918 sent to UK for 14 days leave
+13 January 1918 he went to the UK for 14 days leave

-29 January 1918 returned from leave
+29 January 1918 he returned from leave

-5 September 1918 A.G.B.D.
+5 September 1918 he arrived at A.G.B.D.
 (Australian General Base Depot - Le Havre - Rouelles)

 Le Havre, Rouelles, AGBD, Robert Ernest Edward Pocock, 10768

-18 January 1919 - 10th A.F.
+18 January 1919, 10th A.F.
 AMA Myalgia

-19 January 1919 - admitted Lumbago
+19 January 1919, he was admitted to hospital with Lumbago

-24 January 1919 - transfer to England
+24 January 1919, he was transferred to England

-25 January 1919 - sailed on the P.S.
+25 January 1919, he sailed on the P.S.
 Golden Eagle.
 (Wikipedia, PaddleSteamers.info)

 P.S.
 Golden Eagle, Robert Ernest Edward Pocock, 10768

-25 January 1919 - Lewisham military hospital
+25 January 1919, he was admitted to Lewisham military hospital

 We have no idea where he was or what he did during this period of six weeks.